davidncsco/devdash/README.md

 replicaset.apps/frontend-67fd79cbcd   2         2         2       26d
 ```

-Execute this command Will give you more details about the path to backend and frontend services
+Execute this command will give you more details about the path to backend and frontend services

 ```shell
 kubectl get ingress